ghi-electronics/Documentation/endpoint/configuration.md

    After creating or changing a password, the device will disconnect.
 To reconnect we will need to add the password we created.

    Once the correct password is entered, Endpoint Config on the users machine will save the password in the box.
 Meaning you don't have to enter it every time you use the tool.
 If you move the device to another computer you'll need to enter the password to connect.

   ![Connecting with Password](images/connecting-password.png)

   > [!Note]
-  > There is no way to retrieve a forgotten password, the device must be completely erased and an new image created.
+  > There is no way to retrieve a forgotten password, the device must be completely erased and a new image created.

  We also need to set up the programming IDE with our new password.